 Combo Code (Budget Code in PeopleSoft FMS)

 This is the budget code on the student hiring form that specifies what funding source the student will be paid from.
 The entire combo code consists of the 5-digit department code, the 8-digit Project ID code, and the one-digit Operating Unit code.
-Please make sure this code is correct for your area and clearly written.
 Incorrect or incomplete codes will necessitate correction follow up and greatly slow processing.
-The FMS Account code for student wages is 51815, and is assumed on the student hiring form.
-You do not need to fill it in on the SPAF, and is the same for nearly all student employees.
+The FMS Account code for student wages is 51815, and is assumed for student hiring.

-Person authorized to approve hiring decisions for specified area/department and to authorize wage expenditures from the combo code you are using to pay the student.
+Person authorized to approve hiring decisions for specified area/department and to authorize wage expenditures from the combo codes.

 Identifies the category of Student Employee earnings in the payroll system.
 Click here for a listing.

 Part of the budget "combo code."
 On hiring forms write in the Department Code, the Project / Grant ID, and the Operating Unit.
 Contact the Accounting dept. for assistance in identifying your number.
 (On the full combo code that includes Account, student wages are always 51815 for the last part of that number, and is assumed on student hiring forms, so you do not need to fill out this number.
 You will see it on your labor distribution reports.)